9 Best Air Miles Credit Cards in Singapore (2023)

 S$1 = 1.3 Miles

-If you’re looking for a non-expiring air miles card to use on overseas online shopping sites, OCBC 90°N card is a good candidate.
+If you’re looking for a non-expiring air miles card to use on overseas online shopping sites, the OCBC 90°N Card is a good candidate.

 In general, you earn 2.1 miles for every $1 spent in foreign currency and 1.3 miles for every $1 spent locally.
 For bookings made on Agoda, you’ll earn 7 miles per $1 spend in foreign currency, and 6 miles per $1 spend in SGD.

-Do note that points are awarded in blocks of $5 spent.
-That is to say, even if you spent $4.90 locally, you will not earn any points until you meet the $5 minimum spend.
+I also don’t like the fact that, similar to the DBS Altitude Card, 90°N miles are awarded in blocks of $5 spent.
+So even if you spent $4.99 locally, you will not earn any points until you meet the $5 minimum spend.
+If you spend $99, you’ll only earn on the first $95.

 Back to top